robstoll/atrium/README.md

 Atrium provides also a `notToContain` shortcut function.
-Furthermore, it provides aliases for `toContain` and `notToContain` named `toHaveElementsAndAny` and `toHaveElementsAndNone`, which might be a better choice if you think in terms of: expect a predicate holds.
+Furthermore, it provides aliases for `toContain` and `notToContain` named `toHaveElementsAndAny` and `toHaveElementsAndNone`, which might be a better choice if you think in terms of: I expect a predicate holds.
 These two are completed with an `toHaveElementsAndAll` expectation function.

 Following each in action: